GEOS-DEV/GEOS/src/coreComponents/physicsSolvers/fluidFlow/docs/ProppantTransport.rst

 In particular:

-* ``discretization`` must point to a Finite Volume flux approximation scheme defined in the Numerical Methods section of the input file (see :ref:`FiniteVolume`)
+* ``discretization`` must point to a Finite Volume flux approximation scheme defined in the Numerical Methods section of the input file (see :ref:`FiniteVolumeDiscretization`)
 * ``proppantName`` must point to a particle fluid model defined in the Constitutive section of the input file (see :ref:`Constitutive`)
 * ``fluidName`` must point to a slurry fluid model defined in the Constitutive section of the input file (see :ref:`Constitutive`)
 * ``solidName`` must point to a solid mechanics model defined in the Constitutive section of the input file (see :ref:`Constitutive`)